-Since we launched our pledge in January 2014 the number of people taking part has risen dramatically year on year, and we have welcomed participants from all around the world.
+Since we launched our pledge in January 2014, millions of people have signed up to participate.
+The number of people taking part has risen dramatically year on year, and we have welcomed participants from all around the world.

 Everyone has their own reasons but we find these three issues come up time and again.